ali-albdaer/chinese-flashcards-01/README.md

 # Chinese Flash Cards (v1.0)

 A simple flashcard application for learning Chinese vocabulary (and Rust).
-This is meant to be a personal project with no intentions of continuation or development.
+This is meant to be a personal short-term project, and I have no intentions of continuously developing it.

+## Demo

+- You may find the deployed app here: [Chinese Flash Cards (Heroku)](https://chinese-flashcards-fa2e8975a611.herokuapp.com/)

 ## Features

-- Select deck, save favorite words, remove and duplicate cards
+- Select a deck, replace, remove or shuffle cards
 - Choose what to see (pinyin, english, example sentences, radicals, ...)
 - Quiz mode (working on it)